Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/vpcs.md

 - use increments of 100 to create rules
 - newly created NACLs have inbound/outbound denied by default
-- associate subnets to the NALC
+- associate subnets to the NACL
   - subnets can only be associated to 1 NACL
   - multiple subnets can eb associated to a NACL
 - stateless
-  - inboud rules are not created as outbout rules
+  - inbound rules are not created as outbound rules
-  - must be especified
+  - must be specified
 - ephemeral port
   - inbound/outbound
   - 1024 - 65535
 - rules are evaluated incrementally
   - first evaluates rule 100, then 200 ...
   - a deny must be before an allow
+- have separate inbound and outbound rules

 ### NACL notes

-- changes take place inmediatly
+- changes take place immediately
 - evaluated before SG
 - default VPC comes with NACL that allows all outbound/inbound traffic
 - every subnet must have a NACL associated